We know that filling out the FAFSA can be frustrating, which is we created our step-by-step guide for filling out the form.

 However, since you are remarried, you will need to include your current husband's income and assets when reporting your financial information.

-If the taxable income from the 2017 fellowship appears on Line 7 of your 2017 1040, you must report that number and not what you assume about 2018, since the FAFSA is not asking for information from that year.
+If the taxable income from the 2018 fellowship appears on Line 7 of your 2018 1040, you must report that number, since the FAFSA is asking for information from that year.

 Have more questions about FAFSA?